 Perhaps you are involved in the staging of an adaptation of one of Shakespeare’s plays, again chosen because of its importance.
-The mind-set of why this play, why now is likely to have escaped you, too, because it is unlikely that you are familiar with any form of pre-production planning rigour.
+The mind-set of ‘why this play, why now’ is likely to have escaped you, too, because it is unlikely that you are familiar with any form of pre-production planning rigour.
 You will justify the staging of Macbeth because it’s important.
 This cultural absence will see you trot out familiar tropes, and repeat or regurgitate the populism of the Bard, in large part because you are in a see play, do play culture that doesn’t have time or doesn’t understand the important role that time plays in the evolution of vision.
 Setting the play in 1960s Havana or reaching for some other historical hook or aesthetic is not the same as creating an overarching metaphorical blueprint.
 It is a cheap cosmetic or distraction that attempts to mask the lack of originality of the production: a trick that only works on the majority.

+Or perhaps it wasn’t that bad; perhaps it was merely too profoundly culturally accepted.
 Either way: you will go to war about the importance of your subject, sadly chosen perhaps because you overestimated its shock value or because you anticipated its popular appeal against a range of measurables.
 You feel that it is a story that has to be told.
 This makes you particularly self-indulgent (all participants in art are self-indulgent).
 You say that it’s a deeply moving or emotional devised piece.
 You assert that the emotions you present on stage are deeply relevant because they are felt by real people who are experiencing things.
 The possibility that emotional restraint on stage is linked to dramatic potential has quite possibly escaped you.
 The possibility that withholding emotions, from time to time, when emotions are justified or anticipated, asks a dramatic question that encourages the leaning forward of audience members has also, quite possibly, escaped you.
 Moreover, it’s a self-driven project because no-one gave you money.
 However, in telling it, what you have in fact done is to offer up the didactic regurgitation of information and the presentation of behaviour.
 This is the opposite of drama because it pushes people back in their seats.
 It is a type of answer; not a question.
 It makes the audience passive: they begin to wonder if they couldn’t have found this content online.
 And although it is likely that your sound design is excellent; you’re only fooling the people with the keys in this age, and the subscription or season ticket holders (who need to be fooled).

 An old man yelling at clouds?
 No doubt.
 But don’t mistake being on the stage for being involved with drama.
 You are on the stage to play a role in communicating the dramatic situation.
 Nothing more.
 If there isn’t a dramatic situation in the work that you are doing, no amount of participation, wellbeing, texture, or singing will change the fact.